hotkeymuc/haul3/README.md

 ## Known issues:
 * Conditions must be surrounded by brackets or they might be misinterpreted
+* Precedence can be off.
+Use brackets to make things clear.
 * `not` is not yet implemented.
-Use `!=` instead for now
+Use `!=` instead for now.
 * `+=` is not working.
 Write it out.
 Sorry.
-* Comments at the beginning of a block may break the current block.
-Try keeping comments in a new line in these cases.
+* Comments at the same line of a colon may break the current block.
+Try keeping those comments in a new line in these cases.
 * When using "monolithic" mode, you may get "undefined id" for id's that are declared *later* in the same file.
 You may use annotations to do a forward declaration.